suncoast-devs/handbook/lessons/front-end-safari/layout.md

 # Conclusion

 Applying `display: flex` and `display: grid` are powerful ways to arrange our content with layouts that used to be very complex.
-With just a few lines of CSS we have adjusted the header and gallery display to a more pleasing format.
+With just a few lines of CSS, we have adjusted the header and gallery display to a more pleasing format.